What do Unilever, Coca-Cola, Starbucks and Lush have in common?

 Here are a few things I want to point out from the blog post.

 Keep in mind, the content in this blog post is one perspective, from one professional blogger.
 I will say that I disagree with the website/blog hosting services recommendation.
 I strongly recommend using BlueHost.com and I do not pay anything extra for unlimited email addresses associated with my domains, and neither do any of my clients.
 You don’t need to pay for Office 365 for your email service, unless you require Outlook.
 I have a free solution for email management.
 See more about BlueHost on my Resources page.
 I also prefer to have my domain name and my hosting with the same company.
-I have not used SiteGround for website hosting, so I have no experience with their level of customer service, etc. BlueHost is awesome!
+I have not used SiteGround for website hosting, so I have no experience with their level of customer service, etc. BlueHost is good.
 They answer the phone and are ultra-knowledgeable and helpful.

 As you read through this very thorough blog post about how to start a blog, try not to be overwhelmed.
 You should review what she recommends, then prioritize what’s important to you and start there.
 You don’t have to do everything on her list all at one time, ease into it.
 And if you are starting a blog as a hobby vs a business, much of the resources won’t apply to you.
 I do agree with her Canva recommendation for creating graphics and I use 123rf.com for images. (more about that too on my Resources page).
 I have a shortcut recommendation instead of Grammarly that’s free, ask me about it.